 Right click on the Start button-> Control Panel-> Programs-> Uninstall a program

 When you are using an Outlook.com mailbox with an email address that used to be created via the now retired Windows Live Custom Domain, you may still be able to configure your Outlook.com mailbox in Outlook with that email address.

 To support Windows Live Custom Domain mailboxes, the following DNS entries must exist for your domain;

 - Domain Name:

 If these records do not exist or are not set correctly, check with the hosting solution where you obtained your domain to make the needed modifications.

 Note: The <unique> string for the MX record is exclusive for your domain.
 If you no longer have this information, then you can no longer continue to use your Custom Domain either.
-You can then either switch to an @outlook.com alias, sign up for Outlook.com Premium or use Office 365 for Business Exchange Online.
+You can then either switch to an @outlook.com alias, use a Connected Account or signup for Office 365 for Business Exchange Online.

 Outlook 2003 and previous

 Still using Outlook 2003 or previous?
 You really shouldn’t as these versions of Outlook are no longer maintained and contain unpatched security holes.